tusharjain1003/tusharjain1003/README.md

 I am a Computer Science senior at BITS Pilani, India.

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Golang and Web3
-- 👯 I’m looking to collaborate on new projects
-- 🤔 I’m looking for help with web3
-- 💬 Ask me about anything
 - 📫 How to reach me: tusharjainn1@gmail.com
-- ⚡ Fun fact: send memes